Sober reading today…

 However the consequences of not checking the fine print when you buy an annuity can be very severe indeed as in the case of widow Liz Beattie which was recently reported in the Mail on Sunday.

-By clicking on the above link, you are now departing from the regulatory site of IFS WM Ltd. Neither IFS WM Ltd nor Intrinsic Wealth Limited is responsible for the accuracy of the information contained within the site.
+By clicking on the above link, you are now departing from the regulatory site of Carnegie Asset Management Ltd. Neither Carnegie Asset Management Ltd nor Intrinsic Wealth Limited is responsible for the accuracy of the information contained within the site.

 This lady lost £260,000 of her husband’s remaining pension pot (the entire amount of the pension left… every last penny).